TaylorInsights/SQL-Queries/README.md

 ORDER BY order_count DESC;
 ```

-### Question 6: List all customers who ordered from multiple stores.
+## Question 6: List all customers who ordered from multiple stores.
+### Using COUNT and DISTINCT to calculate the number of different stores a customer has ordered from.
+I used a FULL OUTER JOIN to combine data from both tables ensuring that all customers and their orders are included in the results.
+Additionally, I used GROUP BY to aggregate the counts for each customer and HAVING to only include customer who have placed orders from more than one DISTINCT store.
 ```sql
 SELECT c.customer_id
     , COUNT(DISTINCT o.store_id) AS num_distinct_stores_ordered_from